Diana of Versailles: Fountain of Diana at Fontainebleau

 In 1605, after the marble Roman statue had been removed from Fontainebleau, Barthélemy Prieur cast a replacement, a bronze replica which was set upon a high Mannerist marble pedestal, part of a fountain arranged by the hydraulics engineer Tommaso Francini in 1603.
 The fountain incorporated bronze hunting dogs and stag's heads spitting water, sculpted by Pierre Biard, and was located in the Jardin de la Reine, with a parterre surrounded by an orangery.

 At the time of the French Revolution, Prieur's bronze was sent to the Louvre, but in 1813, Emperor Napoleon offered it to Empress Joséphine to decorate her Château de Malmaison.
 At the same time, he ordered the present bronze, a replica cast by the Keller brothers in 1684 and formerly at the Château de Marly (demolished 1806), be placed on the fountain at Fontainebleau.
 Prieur's bronze was later returned to the Louvre and only in the 20th century was it brought back to Fontainebleau, where it was placed in the Galerie des Cerfs.

 Other replicas

 Comparable Roman replicas of the same model, noted by the Louvre's website, have been found at Leptis Magna (Libya), at Antalya (Turkey) and also Annaba (Algeria).

 Besides the modern era replicas by Prieur and the Keller brothers, a full-size bronze replica was made in 1634 by Hubert Le Sueur for Charles I of England, the brother-in-law of Louis XIII.
 For Marly, a marble copy was executed by Guillaume Coustou in 1710.
 In the second half of the 18th century, numerous replicas of all sizes were created in bronze, plaster, and lead (Haskell and Penny 1981:197).

-A miniature replica of the statue stood on the fireplace mantle in the Titanic's first class lounge.
-In 1986, Robert Ballard discovered and photographed the statue on the sea floor near the bow section of the wreck.
+A miniature replica of the Diana of Versailles statue was a feature atop one of the first class reception room fireplaces on board the sunken ocean liner RMS Titanic for her maiden voyage in April 1912.

+After the wreck of the Titanic was located in September 1985 by Robert Ballard, Ballard carried out a further expedition to the wreck site a year later in 1986, and discovered the Diana of Versailles statue within Titanic’s vast debris field which is scattered across a large section of the ocean floor.
+The statue was located near to the bow section of the wreck and it was the first time it had been seen in person for over 70 years.

+Until the rediscovery of the Diana of Versailles statue in September 2024, many experts had previously believed that it had been consumed by the seabed due to it not being spotted on any other expeditions to Titanic since it was initially photographed in 1986.

+On a 2024 expedition to the wreck the statue was sighted within the Titanic’s debris field where it was subsequently photographed and documented in preparation for its recovery in 2025.